jsalhi/584-GOAT/README.txt

 TODO:
 Alex:
--Handle MAX and MIN RDD ops
--Add something to handle if RDD is in memory or not

 Jaleel:
--Add something to handle if RDD is in memory or not -Write ~5 files of example query workloads from a unique user
+-Write ~5 files of example query workloads from a unique user
     Eg. User1 ran these 10 queries in this order, User2 ran these 7 in this order, etc
 -Write testing workload that we will evaluate performance on

+Future work:
+-Find cleaner way to see if RDD is persisting in memory?

 File Locations: